 About Founder: Imani Monica Mccullough

-Life Engagement Coach, Speaker and Author Imani Monica McCullough is a vibrant voice for women worldwide.
-Through her transformative platform, You Are Not Alone (YANA) Sisters, she teaches women to connect more deeply with God, themselves and each other.
+Connection Coach, Speaker and Author Imani Monica McCullough is a vibrant voice for women worldwide.
+Through her transformative platform, You Are Not Alone (YANA) Sisters, she coaches women on how to connect more deeply with God, themselves and each other.

 Beyond born to lead women, Imani is called.
 Her entire life, from struggling with extreme shyness as a child, losing her father as a teen, surviving an emotionally turbulent divorce as a young woman, and ultimately, watching her mom lose a battle to Parkinson's Disease; gave her a distinctive, personal perspective on pain and on the power of connection to heal.
 Imani has always felt somehow different from the world around her but those feelings of exclusion, coupled with her life experiences, only fortified her and drew her closer to her life’s work.
 It was just a few weeks before her husband’s mental breakdown that God whispered in her ear that she had a story to share, which led to penning her award-winning book, When I Was Broken.
 Prior to publishing the inspirational novel, God nudged her to write more, this time an acclaimed self-help book, which she titled You Are Not Alone.